• Facebook

 Item Level Events

-The Item Level Events can be useful when you want to be notified about a limited set of data rather than every operation performed on the cache.
-For example, if the cache contains a large amount of data and gets notified every time any change occurs in the data set, it causes overhead and the application performance gets affected.
+The Item Level Events are useful when you want to be notified about a limited set of data rather than for every operation performed on the entire cache.
+For example, if the cache contains a large amount of data and the application gets notified every time any change occurs in the dataset, it causes overhead and the negatively affects application performance.

 Note

-The cache will be responsible for monitoring changes for the specified keys.
-Since the selected data set already exists in the cache, the Item Level Events are received on the update or remove operation only.
-Applications register callback methods for a specific key in the cache using API calls and get a notification when that key gets updated or removed from the cache.
-These notifications are asynchronously sent to the client so there is no overhead on the client’s activities.
+The cache will be responsible for monitoring changes to the specified keys.
+Since the selected dataset already exists in the cache, the Item Level Events are triggered only for update or remove operations.
+Applications register callback methods for specific keys in the cache using API calls, and they are notified whenever those keys are updated or removed from the cache.
+These notifications are sent asynchronously to the client, ensuring no additional overhead on the client's operations.

 Note

-Since the Item Level Events are registered for data set already in the cache, add notification can not be received.
+Since the Item Level Events are registered for the dataset already in the cache, add notification can not be received.

 Management Level Events